-Looking at some general climate changes, the decline of oxygen in the oceans is the most serious impact of human activities on the Earth's environment.
-In the last 50 years, areas of minimal oxygen in the ocean have increased fourfold, and estuaries, bays, and coastal areas of low oxygen have increased tenfold (GO2NE, 2016).
+344 reefs.
+The availability of oxygen on Padar and Komodo islands is one of the most important factors 345 in promoting tourism.
+Based on the analysis results in early 2013, the valuation of ecosystem 346 services of primary production was 13,991,02,975.44 USD per year, in 2045 the value is only 347 1,146,487,596.89 USD per year.
+This decline is due to a decrease in vegetation due to natural 348 deforestation or human activities, as well as climate change causing an increase in sea surface 349 temperature.
+Looking at some general climate changes, the decline of oxygen in the oceans is the 350 most serious impact of human activities on the Earth's environment.
+In the last 50 years, areas of 351 minimal oxygen in the ocean have increased fourfold, and estuaries, bays, and coastal areas of low 352 oxygen have increased tenfold (GO2NE, 2016.)

-3.1.8.
-Ecosystem services of residential and living space provider
+354 3.1.6 Ecosystem Services of Residential and Living Space Provider

-According to the Decree of the General Directorate for the Conservation of Ecosystem Natural (KSDAE) Resources No SK.212/KSDAE/SET.3/KSA.0/11/2020 dated November 6, 2020 on the Zoning Map of Komodo National Park, the administrative area of KNP is divided into seven zones.
-The habitat and shelter needs of the indigenous population are regulated in a special zone for the settlement of indigenous people.
-The zone is defined on the basis of special regulations issued by the KNP and local governments.
-The area is in the form of villages scattered throughout the KNP area, which is designated as a special zone for the settlement of indigenous people on an area of 26.87 hectares.
+355 According to the Decree of the General Directorate for the Conservation of Ecosystem Natural Resources (KSDAE) No: SK.212/KSDAE/SET.3/KSA.0/11/2020 dated November 6, 2020 on the 356 357 Zoning Map of Komodo National Park, the administrative area of KNP is divided into seven zones.
+358 The habitat and shelter needs of the indigenous population are regulated in a special zone for the 359 settlement of indigenous people.
+The zone is defined on the basis of special regulations issued by 360 the KNP and local governments.
+The area is in the form of villages scattered throughout the KNP 361 area, which is designated as a special zone for the settlement of indigenous people on an area of 362 26.87 hectares.
 The entire Padar Island area is an uninhabited area, which means that it is one of the areas with low and very low potential for housing and habitat.
-The results of the analysis show that the cultural ecosystem services of housing and habitat in Komodo Island and Padar Island are dominated by low and very low potential areas (Fig. 4), covering 19.760.48 hectares (58.89%) and 7.653.75 hectares (22.81%), respectively.
-The area with high potential for residential and habitat ecosystem services covers 26.87 hectares (0.08%).
-This falls under the KNP zoning regulations with a special zoning function that regulates the maximum area for residential zoning on Komodo Island at 26.87 hectares.
+The results of the analysis show 363 364 that the cultural ecosystem services of housing and habitat in Komodo Island and Padar Island are 365 dominated by low and very low potential areas (Fig. 4), covering 19,760.48 hectares (58.89%) and 366 7,653.75 hectares (22.81%), respectively.
+The area with high potential for residential and habitat 367 ecosystem services covers 26.87 hectares (0.08%).
+This falls under the KNP zoning regulations 368 with a special zoning function that regulates the maximum area for residential zoning on Komodo 369 Island at 26.87 hectares.